postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 ### Builder

-Postman gives you a tabbed layout for sending and managing API requests in the builder.
+Postman gives you a tabbed layout to send and manage API requests in the builder.
 The top half is the request builder and the bottom half is the response viewer.

-   *   **Cookies** - You can use the **Cookies** link on the far right beneath the **Save** button to access the **MANAGE COOKIES** modal.
+   *   **Cookies** - You can use the **Cookies** link on the far right under the **Save** button to access the **MANAGE COOKIES** modal.
 This feature lets you manage cookies associated with the request.
 Learn more about [working with cookies](/docs/postman/sending_api_requests/cookies).
-   *   **Code** - You can use the **Code** link on the far right beneath the **Save** button to access the **GENERATE CODE SNIPPETS** modal.
+   *   **Code** - You can use the **Code** link on the far right under the **Save** button to access the **GENERATE CODE SNIPPETS** modal.
 This feature lets you generate code snippets associated with the request in more than 20 languages.

 ### Console